carpentries-incubator/python-business/_episodes/03-pandas.md

 This will return a DataFrame of unique values, and it will return you all the other columns besides `Category`.

 ## Sorting and Filtering values in DataFrame
 Now you have a glance of how Pandas works.
-For us business students, we probablly interested in how to perform Excel tasks with python, so that we can deal with more scalable data.
+For us business students, we probably interested in how to perform Excel tasks with python, so that we can deal with more scalable data.
 Firstly, sorting is very frequently used in Excel.
 Pandas has the same functionality:
 ```python
 # sort by one column: